bobtfish/AWSnycast/README.md

 # Configuration

-Which routes to advertise into which route tables is configured with a YAML config file.

-By default AWSnycast will look for this in /etc/awsnycast.yaml
+AWSnycast reads a YAML config file (by default /etc/awsnycast.yaml) to learn which routes to advertise.

 An example config is shown below: